 The biennial travels across the state to multiple venues and is organized through the collaborative efforts of statewide institutions.
 A juried show open to artists currently living and working in South Dakota, selections were made by a panel of representatives from each of the four exhibiting galleries and museums.

 The South Dakota Art Museum is proud to serve as the opening venue for this 10th biennial.
+The opening reception was Feb.
+16, 2023.
 After its display here the show will travel to the John A. Day Gallery at the University of South Dakota, Vermillion (Jun 19—Aug 4, 2023), the Washington Pavilion of Arts and Science, Sioux Falls (Aug 25—Nov 12, 2023), and the Dahl Arts Center at the Rapid City Arts Council, Rapid City (Dec 8, 2023—Mar 30, 2024).

 We’d like to congratulate all of the participating artists and thank all artists who submitted work for review.
 Your participation and engagement with this competitive process is an important way to keep this showcase and your practices vital.
 We’d like to thank Governor Noem for endorsing and supporting this exhibition for the second time as governor.
 Her endorsement is an important recognition of the value of the arts for the leaders of our state.
 We’d also like to thank the South Dakota Arts Council for its continued support of the governor’s biennial art exhibitions.
 The state arts council provides major financial support for the organization of the show, its travel across the state, and for the acquisition of works by South Dakota artists from the exhibition for the collections of the exhibiting institutions.
 Without the support of all involved, a showcase such as this would not be possible.